Londonderry and Coleraine Railway: Stations

-Today there are four stations on the line (Londonderry, Bellarena, Castlerock and Coleraine) however many more stations came and went over time.
+Today there are four stations on the line, Londonderry, Bellarena, Castlerock and Coleraine; however, many more stations came and went over time.
 Some of the former stations on the line are still standing and have been turned into private residences.
-Many of the L&CR stations were basic platform halts, however when the line passed into BNCR ownership the architect John Lanyon to rebuilt many between 1874–75, most notably the waterside terminus in Derry which is still in use.
+Many of the L&CR stations were basic platform halts, however when the line passed into BNCR ownership the architect John Lanyon rebuilt many between 1874 and 1875, most notably the waterside terminus in Derry which is still in use.